 One of my most memorable weekends away was a trip to Amsterdam – just me and my (now) husband, taking in the sights, chilling out and having some child free time!

-Amsterdam was voted as one of the top three destinations in Europe which comes as no surprise to me.
-If you are thinking of visiting this super destination, here are four of my favourite things to do while there…
+Amsterdam was voted as one of the top three destinations in Europe which comes as no surprise to me – personally I think Amsterdam is one of the most beautiful places in the world.
+If you are thinking of visiting this super destination, here are four of my favourite things to do while there.
+Whether you are looking to visit Amsterdam in one day or you have a few days to spend there, at least a few of these ideas should be achievable.

 #1 Hire bikes

-We decided to hire bikes for the whole weekend and although it was a bit chilly (we went in February), it was a fantastic way to get around the city.
+We decided to hire bikes for our two night stay in Amsterdam and although it was a bit chilly (we went in February), it was a fantastic way to get around the city.
 It must be one of the most cycle friendly places I have come across and there are bikes available for hire at really reasonable prices.
 Even if you haven’t been on a bike in years, this is a must!

 #2 Visit The Anne Frank House